maplibre/maplibre-native/platform/android/DEVELOPING.md

 ## Running project

-Run the configuration for the `MapboxGLAndroidSDKTestApp` module and select a device or emulator to deploy on.
+Run the configuration for the `MapboxGLAndroidSDKTestApp` module and select a device or emulator (random example: "Medium Phone API 29") to deploy on.
 Based on the selected device, the c++ code will be compiled for the related processor architecture.
 You can see the project compiling in the `View > Tool Windows > Gradle Console`.

 More information about building and distributing this project in [DISTRIBUTE.md](DISTRIBUTE.md).